TristanTurcotte/cardable-godot/docs/user_content.md

                             "tokens": "$state.count",
                             "time": -1
                         },
-                        "type": "world_pick", // param 1 is source, param 2 is location name
+                        "type": "world_pick", // param 1 is what, param 2 is how many, param 3 is source, param 4 is location name
                         "type_params": [ "card", 1, "all_players", "front" ], // Pick 1 card from the world, can pick from the 'front' area of every player
                         "primitives": [
                             {